-- 1) Upon approval of the organization's Annual Submission, 50 % of the annual allocation for the upcoming fiscal year will be paid one month in advance of the start of the fiscal year. - The remaining 50% will be paid upon approval of a Follow-up Report (FUR).
+- 1) Upon approval of the organization's Annual Submission, 50 % of the annual allocation for the upcoming fiscal year will be paid at the start of the ECO's fiscal year. - a.
+Upon request, payment may be made one month prior to the start of the ECO's fiscal year. - The remaining 50% will be paid upon approval of a Follow-up Report (FUR).
 This Report is due within ninety (90) days of the organization's fiscal year end.
 Organizations should refer to the Follow-Up Report (FUR) Guidelines to determine the information required that will satisfy the standards of accountability for the Culture Section of the Trust, and, where relevant, the SK Arts.